The 10 DET Speaking Themes You'll See on Every Test (2026)

 Step 7.
 Why this aligns with the test

-- Task coverage: The Duolingo Speaking section draws from everyday and academic life; your 10 themes mirror those same contexts (DET Speaking Whitepaper — external).
+- Task coverage: The Duolingo Speaking section draws from everyday and academic life; your 10 themes mirror those same contexts.

 - Scoring: Coherence and delivery weigh as heavily as vocabulary range.
-The SITA frame and connector training target those exact bands (external).
+The SITA frame and connector training target those exact scoring criteria.

 From themes to pictures: Your next step

 You've built your theme maps.
 You've practiced how to connect ideas fast.
-The next wall most students hit is the picture prompt — when 45 seconds suddenly feels like five.
-That's exactly where our Big to Small Speaking Strategy begins.
+The next wall most students hit is the picture prompt—when 90 seconds suddenly feels like five.

-We teach you to start big with one clear line naming the scene, go small with three focused details — place, people, and action — and finish strong with a short insight or takeaway.
-This system sits right on top of your theme maps and SITA frame, giving you a structure that survives test pressure.
-You'll stop translating in your head and start speaking in organized, confident English.
+The key is to start big (one clear line naming the scene), go small (three focused details—place, people, action), and finish strong (a short insight or takeaway).
+This sits right on top of your theme maps and SITA frame, giving you a structure that survives test pressure.

 Related Reading